impshum/Reddit-Youtube-Spam-Remover/README.md

 ## Reddit Youtube Spam Remover

-Removes Youtube spam from a chosen subreddit
+Removes Youtube spam from a chosen subreddit.

+### How Does It Work?

+1. Streams submissions from subreddit
+2. Checks N user submissions for youtube links
+3. Counts duplicate titles over N submissions
+4. If spam count is high the submission is removed

 ### Instructions